Kilenaitor/questions/README.md

 If your code doesn't work on the first try, don't worry!
 Not like this is a grade or anything.
 ## Grading
-Grading is automated.
-I'll do a git pull on your forked repository (using the username you post in the people directory).
+Grading is automated using C++ unit tests.

-A Python script will be used for comparing your code's output to the expected output.
+Your repo will be cloned using an automated script, and each function will be included in a cpp file that will run your function and compare its output to the expected result.
+Evaluations are pass/fail and you wont see the specific cases that will be run – so be careful!